 How to Prepare Butternut Squash for Cooking in the Instant Pot

-This soup only requires you to quarter your butternut squash before putting in the Instant Pot!
+This soup only requires you to quarter your butternut squash before transferring it into your pressure cooker.

 - Simply cut the squash in half by slicing the top and the bottom apart.